matthew-brett/pydagogue/develop_mac.rst

 for something that more or less worked - as below.
 With this option we get wine 1.3.13.
 Without the ``--devel`` option, we get wine 1.2.2 - this crashed for me when trying to build some extension modules.
-I also tried following the instructions om the `Wine HQ OSX building`_ page for a minimal up to date build using git SHA1 commit hash ``9e6de30f8feb8eb0a5fbbfd88f34c7358f7d6e6b``.
-This worked OK but I went back to the full ``osxwinebuild.sh`` devel version because it was annoying to have bad fonts and font warnings from the bare build.
+I also tried following the instructions on the `Wine HQ OSX building`_ page for a minimal up to date build using git SHA1 commit hash ``9e6de30f8feb8eb0a5fbbfd88f34c7358f7d6e6b``.
+This worked OK but I went back to the full ``osxwinebuild.sh --devel`` version because it was annoying to have bad fonts and font warnings from the bare build.

 After installing with ``osxwinebuild.sh``, source the suggested environment variables, and then maybe you'll have a working system ahead of you - as below.

 Thence, download the python windows binary ``msi`` installers and::

-    msiexec /i ~/Downloads/python-2.7.1.msi

     msiexec /i python-2.7.1.msi
     msiexec /i python-2.6.6.msi